nipoppy/nipoppy/docs/source/contributing.md

 It is a good idea to create a new branch when you start working on a new issue.
 Branches can be created [through GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) or with the `git` command-line in the Terminal.

+To keep up with changes in the Nipoppy repository while you work and avoid merge conflicts later on, make sure to:
+- [Add the "upstream" Nipoppy repository as a remote](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#configuring-git-to-sync-your-fork-with-the-upstream-repository) to your locally cloned repository
+- [Keep your fork up to date](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-from-the-command-line) with the upstream repository

 ## Pull requests

-All changes to the `main` branch of the code repository need to be done through pull requests (PRs).
+All changes to the `main` branch of the code repository need to be done through GitHub [pull requests (PRs)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

-??
+Nipoppy PR reviews may use the following emoji signifiers:
+- :cook:: Ready to merge or approved without suggestions
+- :cherries:: Some optional/suggested changes that could be nice to have but are not required to merge

+If (required) changes are requested, please re-request a review from the reviewer once the comments have been addressed.

 ## Running the test suite locally